Date

 Meals: B, L

-Then explore the 12th-century temple of Ta Prohm, a mystical, decaying Buddhist shrine fallen victim to the encroaching jungle.
+We then travel via tuk-tuk – a traditional three-wheeled open-air taxi – to the 12th-century temple of Ta Prohm, a mystical, decaying Buddhist shrine fallen victim to the encroaching jungle.
 Built in memory of King Jayavarman VII’s mother and abandoned after the fall of the Khmer Empire, the ruins here are a result of centuries of neglect; however, when efforts to conserve the temple began, it was decided that Ta Prohm would be left largely as it was and is, with massive tree roots virtually strangling parts of the stone façades, creating an irresistible tableau for photographers.
+Following today’s fascinating excursion, we enjoy lunch together at a local restaurant.
+The rest of the afternoon is free, and we gather this evening for dinner accompanied by a traditional cultural dance show.

 Overnight: Sofitel Angkor Phokeethra Golf & Spa Resort